Community Autism Peer Specialist (CAPS) Training Program

 IMPORTANT DATES:

-Training Dates: The training typically occurs over the course of 2-3 weeks (with one week devoted to job shadowing).
-The training will not take place every day.
-Participants should be prepared to be available 9 am – 5 pm.
+Training Dates: March 2, 2026 – March 20, 2026.
+The training occurs over 2-3 weeks (with one week devoted to job shadowing).
+Participants should be prepared to be available from 9 am – 5 pm, in-person.
+Kindly be advised that the timeline is subject to change.
+We appreciate your understanding and will keep you updated on any adjustments.
+Below are more details about the schedule.

 CAPS Employment Opportunities

 Job opportunities: A limited number of individuals will receive training and will be eligible to apply for a paid position as a CAPS.
+Most opportunities are part-time.
 Employment is not guaranteed.
 Program expansion may result in additional employment opportunities.

 CAPS Position Requirements:

-• Lived experience: Individuals who are 18 years of age or older with a diagnosis of Autism Spectrum Disorder (ASD).
+• Lived experience: Individuals who are 18 years of age or older with a diagnosis of Autism Spectrum Disorder (ASD) who have completed the CAPS Training Program.

 Have a question?